flanksource/karina/README.md

 ##### Control Plane Init

-The control plane is initialised by:
+The control plane is initialized by:

 - Generating all the certificates (to be used to generate access credentials or provision new control plane nodes)
 - Injecting the certificates and configs into a cloud-config file and a provisioning a VM, on boot `kubeadm init` is run to bootstrap the cluster